 Environmental psychology and feng shui

 Environmental psychology’s legacy is quite short (about 100 years) compared to feng shui’s legacy which spans over 4000 years.
 It can be said that feng shui is the original environmental psychology because it looked at the relationship between people and places (mainly through observation and trial and error).
 The aims of feng shui and environmental psychology are the same: to create and optimise living, working, virtual and social environments so people can work and live well.
-The main difference between feng shui and environmental psychology is that feng shui takes a much bigger view of life and reality encompassing cosmology and relationship between people and macro-cosmos.
+The main difference between feng shui and environmental psychology is that feng shui takes a much bigger view of life and reality encompassing cosmology and the relationship between people and macro-cosmos.
 Environmental psychology focuses mainly on natural environments, social settings, built environments, learning environments, and informational and virtual environments without taking a bigger view of life and cosmos.
 Feng shui is mainly art and philosophy and to some extent science whereas environmental psychology’s main domain is just science.

 Environmental psychologist: Jan Cisek, MSc

 Jan Cisek studied environmental psychology at the University of Surrey.
 His master’s dissertation was on Determinants of Pavement Pattern Preference and Their Effect on Affective Appraisal, General Preference and Behavioural Intention, or in short: what shapes people like and how they affect them.
 Jan’s environmental passions and interests include learning and virtual (online) environments, ecology, electric cars and pollution, Sick Building Syndrome, fractality, business and office environments as well as homes.

 Feng Shui Psychology: Feng Shui Meets Environmental Psychology – Jan Cisek

 Feng Shui Conference V, London UK, 29 October 2011